7 Common Mistakes to Avoid for a Healthy Dinner

 The Solution: If you have a sweet tooth, you can satisfy it with a small post meal treat, such as a square of dark chocolate.
 Once you are in the habit of skipping large desserts, it will only take something small to satisfy the craving for something sweet.

 If you are trying to lose weight, it may be advantageous to eat your larger meals earlier during the day.
-A study on women has shown that when food intake is equal, those eating a larger percentage at lunch have an easier time losing weight.(2) Also, eating earlier in the day can cause hormonal changes that keep you feeling full longer, which reduces your risk of overeating.(3)
+If you eat your bigger meal at lunch, you will have an easier time losing weight – even though the amount of food is the same.(2) Plus, eating earlier in the day can cause hormonal changes that keep you feeling full longer, which reduces your risk of overeating.(3)